josephsmithberger/XogotDocs/Documentation.docc/Manual/ui/gui_skinning.md

 > Whenever a built-in control requests a theme item from the theme it can omit
 > the theme type, and its class name will be used instead.
 On top of that,
 > the class names of its parent classes will also be used in turn.
 This allows
-> changes to the parent class, such as Button, to affect all derived
+> changes to the parent class, such as `Button`, to affect all derived
 > classes without the need to customize every one of them.
 >